-The Ultimate in Golf Swing Teaching Systems Is Here!!!
+The Ultimate in Golf Swing Game Improvement Systems, Is Here!!!
+Now!!!

 With Falcon 1 we integrate instruction and club fitting in a unique method and process we call Positive Co-relation.
 Our methodology differentiates the Visual plane of a player from the Effective plane of the Player.
 The term Effective plane was discovered and introduced by Asian tour and Indian tour professional Gurbaaz Mann in 2010 along with Jessie Grewal who is currently the director and head of the National Golf Academy of India.